HIP-1137: Block Node discoverabilty via on chain registry

 * <p>

-* A given value for `node_id` SHALL be unique within a given
+* A given value for `registered_node_id` SHALL be unique within a given

 * shard or realm.<br/>

-* A given value for `node_id` SHALL NOT be reused, even if the
+* A given value for `registered_node_id` SHALL NOT be reused, even if the

 * corresponding entry is deleted.